Vanity plate: Other countries/territories

 German car registration law does not allow license plates such as these, but it is possible to select the two letters after the district designation and up to four numbers thereafter for a small fee.
 It is common in Germany for car owners to register license plates with their initials and a year or number of significance to them.
-For example, a man by the name of Jimmy Wales living in Berlin and born in 1966 might opt to register B–JW 1966, providing it is still available.
+For example, a man by the name of Jonathan Walter living in Berlin and born in 1966 might opt to register B–JW 1966, providing it is still available, Japan and Brazil have a similar system.
+Combinations of letters that result in the names of organisations of the National Socialism such as SS, SA or HJ are banned in Germany.

 On November 19, 2007, Dutch Member of Parliament Paul de Krom proposed that vanity plates be introduced in the Netherlands as well, after having seen them while visiting the United States.
 One barrier his proposal would have to overcome would be that the RDW (Netherlands Vehicle Authority) links license plates to the actual cars as opposed to their owners.
 Additionally, vowels are not allowed on Dutch license plates specifically because otherwise license plates could (unintentionally) spell a word, so allowing vanity plates would be a strange match with current law.
+On 25 January 2024, the PVV again proposed that vanity plates may be introduced in the country as well.

 In Poland, there is an option to buy an individual number plate for an extra charge.
 The plate looks the same as an ordinary one, there is a letter showing the country district, then one number and then up to five letters of free choice.